How to trade forex successfully ( for beginners! )

 eventually you can turn that original starting capital into a good retirement fund.

-And that, my friends, is a realistic goal for a trader to have at the beginning.
+And that, my friends, is a realistic sex in munich goal for a trader to have at the beginning.

 Why learn how to trade forex?